 Subsequent editions of this report will include new products released for 2011 as they are made available.
-Newer results will supersede previously obtained results for antivirus products released for 2010.
 For more details on which versions were tested, please see the section "Products and Versions".

-Testing was performed on all products using fifteen performance metrics.
+Testing was performed on all products using seventeen (17) performance metrics.
 These performance metrics are as follows:

 - Boot Time;

 - Scan Time;

 - · User Interface Launch Time;

-- Memory Usage during System Idle;
+- · Memory Usage during System Idle;

 - Browse Time;

 - Internet Explorer Launch Time;

 - Installation Size;

 - Installation Time;

 - Registry Keys Added;

 - File Copy, Move and Delete;

 - Installation of Third Party Applications;

 - Network Throughput (previously named "Binary Download Test")

 - File Format Conversion;

-- File Compression and Decompression; and
+- File Compression and Decompression;

-- File Write, Open and Close.
+- File Write, Open and Close;

+- · Scan Time on a Solid State Drive; and

+- File Copy, Move and Delete on a Solid State Drive.